selik44/afflicto/readme.md

 - Implement login throttling
 - Cache routes and views.
 Clear cache on product update (use model events?)
 Base each cache key on md5 hash of all product ID's to reduce over-clearing of cache.

-# Todo
+# Bugs
 - admin.products.store: fix saving manufacturers and enabled fields.

-- move summary field
+# SEO
 - add meta description fields for categories & products
 - add meta description settings for homepage
 - add manufacturer to title on product view

+# Todo
+- implement default sorting settings for laratables (admin.orders.index shoudl sort by created_at, ASC.
+- move summary field and give it .wysiwyg class
 - make superadmin and customer roles uneditable.
 - dashboard stats & reports
 - Compound Products